 - Submit your VOTD entries:

-If you think you’ve got a Viz of the Day ready to submit or have seen a Tableau Public viz that deserves a nomination, the best way to send it to Tableau is to email them at [email protected].
-You can also include them in a tweet using @tableaupublic
+If you think you’ve got a Viz of the Day ready to submit or have seen a Tableau Public viz that deserves a nomination, the best way to send it to Tableau is to use this new online form they have made.

 So there you go – you now know what Tableau Public Viz of the Day is, how it can help you, how they are chosen and how to get involved!
 If you get a viz of the day, please share it with me in the comments below.
 I’d love to see what you make!